 • Make the crumb topping first- In a small bowl combine the 1 cup flour, 1/2 cup brown sugar, 1/4 cup white sugar and 1/4-1/2 tsp cinnamon.
 Use a pastry cutter to cut in the butter or pinch the butter into the mixture with your fingers gently until medium clumps form.
 Put in the fridge until you are ready to use.

-• In a food processor, process the shredded carrots until they are in tiny pieces enough to make 2 cups.
+• In a food processor, (or using a box grater) process the shredded carrots until they are in tiny pieces enough to make 2 cups.

 • In a medium sized bowl combine the 2 1/2 cups flour, 1 cup brown sugar, 2 tsp baking powder, 1/2 baking soda, 1 tsp cinnamon, and 1/2 tsp salt.
 Stir to combine.

-• In another medium sized bowl combine the 4 eggs and 1 cup oil, and whisk to combine.
+• In another medium sized bowl combine the 4 eggs, 1 cup oil, and 1/4 cup milk and whisk well to combine.

-• Add in the 1/4 cup milk, and then the shredded carrots, mixing well.
+• Then add the shredded carrots, mixing well.

-• Pour the wet ingredients into the dry ingredients and mix ONLY until it is just combined.
+• Pour the dry ingredients into the wet ingredients and mix ONLY until it is just combined.
 Do not overmix or your muffins will come out tough.
 The batter will be lumpy, thats ok.

-• Fill each muffin liner about 3/4 of the way full and top with the crumb topping mixture- sprinkle as much on as you like!
+• Fill each muffin liner to the top of the muffin tin.
+Then top with the crumb topping mixture- sprinkle as much on as you like!
+It will make a mess over the tin but its ok.

 • While the muffins are cooling make the cream cheese glaze in a small bowl.